Projection, Measure, and Idempotent Relations: Collapse, Rigidity, and a Fixed-Point Coupling Law: Introduction

 \subsection{Contributions}

-The contributions can be summarized as follows. \begin{itemize}[nosep] \item A ZFC--internal axiom system (Section~\ref{sec:axioms}) and explicit model families establishing consistency (Section~\ref{sec:models}), including finite families with $\eta\neq 0$. \item Independence of the three axioms and of the three subclauses of Axiom~III, by separating models (Theorem~\ref{thm:independence-main}, Corollary~\ref{cor:minimality}). \item A fixed--point reformulation of the coupling law as the Banach--contraction equation $f=T_\eta f$, with closed form $f_*(B)=\mu(B)+\tfrac{\eta}{1-\eta}\mu(\Pi_R^{-1}(B))$ and a Neumann--series expansion (Theorem~\ref{thm:coupling-fixed-point}, Corollary~\ref{cor:coupling-identification}). \item A quotient--factorization theorem reducing admissibility to the identity--retraction case $\Pi_R=\mathrm{id}_X$ under fiber measurability and either (R--fin) or (R--ctbl) (Theorem~\ref{thm:quotient-factorization}).
-In that case, under the hypotheses of Theorem~\ref{thm:pi-id-classification}, each $G$--equivalence class carries mass $0$ or $(1-\eta)^{-1}$. \end{itemize} Section~\ref{sec:sigma-additive} records a side observation: under $\sigma$--additivity with $\mu(X)=1$, the global instance of the coupling law forces $\eta=0$; so nontrivial $\eta\neq 0$ families appear either in the finitely additive setting or for $\sigma$--additive measures not normalized as probabilities.
+The contributions can be summarized as follows. \begin{itemize}[nosep] \item A global support collapse theorem: every admissible model satisfies $\mu(X\setminus R)=0$, hence $\mu(I)=0$ and $\mu(X)=\mu(R)=E_0$, with no full--partition hypothesis (Theorem~\ref{thm:global-collapse}). \item Automatic exclusion of the endpoint $\eta=1$ (Proposition~\ref{prop:eta-lt-one}) and a finite--additive feasibility bound $E_0\ge(1-\eta)^{-1}$ (Proposition~\ref{prop:feasibility-bound}). \item Universal load rigidity: $\mu^{\otimes2}((B\times X)\cap G)=\mu(B)/(1-\eta)$ for all $B\in\mathcal A$ (Corollary~\ref{cor:rigidity}), proved by an elementary self--substitution independent of the fixed--point machinery. \item Measurable component quantization: $\mu(C)\in\{0,(1-\eta)^{-1}\}$ for every measurable $G$--equivalence class (Theorem~\ref{thm:component-quantization}), with the arithmetic corollary that a finite positive--mass block count equals $(1-\eta)E_0\in\mathbb{Z}_{>0}$ (Corollary~\ref{cor:integrality}). \item A ZFC--internal axiom system and explicit model families establishing consistency, including finite families with $\eta\neq 0$ and a non--atomic continuous model on $[0,1]$ with Lebesgue measure (Section~\ref{sec:models}, Proposition~\ref{prop:continuous-model}). \item Independence of the three axioms and of the three subclauses of Axiom~III (Theorem~\ref{thm:independence-main}, Corollary~\ref{cor:minimality}), showing collapse is genuine rather than a redundancy artifact. \item A fixed--point reformulation of the coupling law as the Banach--contraction equation $f=T_\eta f$ with closed form $f_*(B)=\mu(B)+\tfrac{\eta}{1-\eta}\mu(\Pi_R^{-1}(B))$ (Theorem~\ref{thm:coupling-fixed-point}), now recovered as a corollary of collapse. \item A null--extension factorization reducing every admissible model to its identity--retraction core (Theorem~\ref{thm:null-extension}); under summability hypotheses the classification reduces to the block dichotomy of Theorem~\ref{thm:pi-id-classification}. \end{itemize}